How to Care for Your Crested Gecko

 What humidity levels do crested geckos need?

-Crested geckos need a high humidity environment with an average humidity of 60-80%, as measured by a digital probe hygrometer with the probe in the middle of the terrarium.
+Crested geckos are a tropical species and need a high humidity environment with an average humidity of 60-80%, as measured by a digital probe hygrometer with the probe in the middle of the terrarium.

-Misting your gecko’s enclosure with a sprayer first thing in the morning and again at night will help create the right humidity levels.
-It also provides an important source of drinking water!
+Misting your gecko’s enclosure with a sprayer first thing in the morning and again at night (if needed) will help create the right humidity levels.
+Moisten the substrate by mixing water into it as needed can also help stabilize humidity levels.

 What substrate is good for crested geckos?